clash-lang/clash-lang.org/content/blog/0009-shockwaves.md

 a system that lets you show typed waveforms in [Surfer](https://surfer-project.org/), and after many, *many* changes, tests, bug fixes and rewrites, we have finally reached the point of an official release!

+## What do we even want to show?

+Haskell, and thus Clash, heavily relies on the notion of _algebraic data types_.
+These consist of sum and product types.

+In Haskell terms, these are the equivalents of a data type having multiple constructors, and those constructors having fields respectively.

+For example, a tuple is probably the most basic for of a product type.
+`(Bool,Int)` is a type for which each value contrains _both_ a `Bool` and an `Int` value.
+`Bool` itself is a sum type: it has the two constructors `True` and `False`, and a value is _either_ `True` _or_ `False`.
+If we look at `Maybe a` (rustaceans will know this as `Option<a>`), it is both: `Maybe` is _either_ `Nothing`, or `Just`, and `Just` contains a field of type `a`.

+We want to be able to take our binary values and translate them to their textual Haskell representation, but we also want to _deconstruct_ these values into their parts recursively, which we can then add as subsignals.

+For example, if we have a type `data Point = Point{x::Int, y::Int}`, we'd like the signal for our `Point` type to have subsignals for the `x` and `y` values.
+Similarly, if we have a type that has multiple constructors, we want subsignals for each, so we can look at their values.

 ## A short introduction to Shockwaves